Colin Jost & Scarlett Johansson Are Red Carpet Official

-Colin Jost and Scarlett Johansson took their semi-confirmed relationship public last night at the Avengers: Infinity War premiere, walking the red carpet together and — editorializing here — making googly eyes at one another.
-After months of rumors, Jost confirmed that they were dating in September at the Emmys, where he told Entertainment Tonight's Lauren Zima that Johansson would have been his date to the event if she weren't working.
+Colin Jost and Scarlett Johansson took their semi-confirmed relationship public last night at the Avengers: Infinity War premiere, walking the red carpet together and making googly eyes at one another.
+After months of rumours, Jost confirmed that they were dating in September at the Emmys, where he told Entertainment Tonight's Lauren Zima that Johansson would have been his date to the event if she weren't working.

 "She's pretty cool...
 It's hard to have a lot of complaints, she's pretty awesome...the first time she hosted the first year I was a writer on the show, so we've kind of known each other since then.
 She's the best," he said.